Friends of Brunel Park

 All original artworks by Bianka Schneider

-To preserve in perpetuity a unique landmark in the Town of Olive, including the building, statuary, grounds and gardens of Brunel Park, a four acre property listed on the New York State and National Registries of Historic Sites, for the enjoyment and education of residents of Ulster County as well as visitors to the Catskill Park, serving as a restful, artistic destination for trail users along the Ashokan Rail Trail and motorists traveling along the Catskill Mountain Scenic Byway (Route 28).
+To preserve in perpetuity a unique landmark in the Town of Olive, including the building, statuary, grounds and naturalistic gardens of Brunel Park, a four acre sculpture park, listed on the New York State and National Registries of Historic Sites, for the enjoyment and education of residents of Ulster County as well as visitors to the Catskill Park, serving as a restful, artistic destination for trail users along the Ashokan Rail Trail and motorists traveling along the Catskill Mountain Scenic Byway (Route 28).

 To raise funds necessary for the ongoing maintenance, restoration, and repair of the statuary and totem poles, for the continued management and upkeep of the gardens and grounds, and the installation of native plants and interpretive signage.